Scottie Scheffler: 2022: Rise to world number one, first major title, PGA Tour Player of the Year

+2023: Continued success, first Players Championship victory

 In February 2023, Scheffler successfully defended his title at the WM Phoenix Open.
 He shot a final round 6-under 65 to beat Nick Taylor by two strokes.
 With the win, Scheffler returned to number one in the Official World Golf Ranking.

-In March 2023, Scheffler won The Players Championship by five stokes and regained the number one ranking in the Official World Golf Ranking for the second time in the year.
+In March, Scheffler won The Players Championship by five strokes and regained the number one ranking in the Official World Golf Ranking for the second time in the year.
 It was the largest margin of victory in The Players Championship since Stephen Ames won by six in 2006.
 Scheffler joined Tiger Woods and Jack Nicklaus as the only players to win the Masters Tournament and The Players Championship in a 12-month span.

+As the defending champion at the 2023 Masters Tournament in April, Scheffler finished tied-10th.
+At the 2023 PGA Championship in May, he posted a final-round 65 to tie for 2nd, two strokes behind Brooks Koepka.
+This result returned Scheffler to the number one spot in the Official World Golf Ranking.
+Scheffler followed this with a 3rd-place finish at the 2023 U.S. Open in June.

+In the 2022–23 season, Scheffler recorded 18 consecutive top-12 finishes, a streak only bettered by Tiger Woods in 2000–01.
+For the second year in a row, he entered the Tour Championship as the leader in the FedEx Cup standings, which gave him a starting score of 10-under-par, and a two stroke lead over Viktor Hovland.
+He finished in a tie for sixth place at 11-under-par, 16 strokes behind the winner, Hovland.